Stonewall 50: where next for LGBT+ lives?

 Evelyne Paradis is the Executive Director of ILGA-Europe.
 ILGA-Europe are an independent, international non-governmental umbrella organisation advocating for human rights and equality for LGBTI people at European level, and strengthening the LGBTI movement in Europe and Central Asia.
 Evelyne joined ILGA-Europe in 2005.
 Before becoming Executive Director, she held the position of Policy Director, coordinating the organisation’s advocacy work with the European Union, the Council of Europe and the Organization for Security and Co-operation in Europe.
 Among other things, she led ILGA-Europe’s campaign and lobbying work on the new proposed EU anti-discrimination directive.
 Prior to joining ILGA-Europe, Evelyne worked with the UN High Commission for Human Rights, the Council of Europe and human rights NGOs in Canada.
 She worked as a research assistant to the UN Special Rapporteur on freedom of expression and Special Representative for human rights defenders, as well as a member of the preparatory team of the World Conference Against Racism.

-Téa Braun has global experience in strategic litigation, training and technical assistance on international human rights law and comparative constitutional law, with a particular focus on matters relating to women’s human rights and LGBT human rights.
+Téa Braun is the Director of the Human Dignity Trust, a charitable organisation that uses the law to help defend the rights of LGBT people in countries where same-sex intimacy is criminalised.
+She has overseen legal work in cases that have led to decriminalisation, LGBT rights to freedom of association, judicial recognition of protections against discrimination on grounds of sexual orientation, and banning of forced medical procedures to ‘prove’ homosexuality.
+Téa has global experience in strategic litigation, training and technical assistance on international human rights law and comparative constitutional law, with a particular focus on matters relating to women’s human rights and LGBT human rights.
 She previously held inter-governmental appointments as Gender Equality Advisor to the Secretariat of the Pacific Community and Human Rights Advisor to the Commonwealth Secretariat, and worked as an associate lawyer in the litigation department of a leading Western Canadian law firm.
 She has advised multiple governments, civil society organisations and litigants across Africa, Asia, the Pacific and the Caribbean, and has represented inter-governmental and non-governmental organisations at the African Commission on Human and Peoples’ Rights, the Inter-American Commission on Human Rights, the UN Commission on the Status of Women, the UN Human Rights Council and through submissions to a range of UN human rights treaty bodies.